UWARG/computer-vision-python/STYLE.md

 ## Imports

-Import system-level modules, then installed modules, then local (CV) modules.
+Import system-level modules, then installed modules, then local modules.
 Separate each group with 1 blank line, with module names in alphabetical order within the group:

 ```python
 import os